psnider/mongodb-adaptor/README.md

 # mongodb-adaptor

-A database adapator compatible with the IDocumentDatabase interface, specified in DatabaseFactory.d.ts.
+A database adapator compatible with the DocumentDatabase interface, specified in Database.d.ts.